The following is a quick reference for viewing maps in Map Viewer.

 - To open an overview map, click the arrow in the upper right corner.

 - If you have a Mac with OS X 10.6 or greater, you can take advantage of multitouch gestures by dragging two fingers to pan and zoom the map.
 The default behavior is to pan.
-To zoom, press and hold the Shift key to zoom in or out.
+To zoom in or out, press and hold the Shift key.
 Dragging two fingers toward you zooms in; dragging two fingers away zooms out.

 4. Perform analysis

 Use analysis tools to find patterns, understand relationships, and make decisions about the data in your map.
-The button appears in the map viewer when you are signed in with an organizational account that has privileges to perform analysis.
+The Analysis button appears when you are signed in with an organizational account that has privileges to perform analysis.

 5. View pop-ups